wjsandbe/AgentSonosP5/README.md

 <b>1.</b> Once unzipped, open the "AgentSonosP5" folder and double click the "sketch.js" file <br>
 <b>2.</b> This will open up the AgentSonosP5 program.
 To run the program click the "Play" icon on the top left of the window. <br>
 <b>3.</b> Click the boxes to activate their associate sounds <br>
-<b>4.</b> Click "Play/Stop", on the top-left side.
-As the maestro moves over the active boxes, each box will play its associated sound file <br>
+<b>4.</b> Click "Play/Stop" to start the maestro.
+As the maestro moves over active boxes, each box will play its associated sound file <br>
-<b>5.</b> Click "Play/Stop" once more to stop the maestro from moving and click "Reset" to refresh and reset the program.
+<b>5.</b> Click "Play/Stop" once more to stop the maestro from moving and click "Reset" to refresh and reset the program

 ![AgentSonos Jam Session-alt-tag](http://i.imgur.com/6oT85E1.png)